-- PSSD occurring only after discontinuation of the drug.
+- PSSD occurs only after discontinuation of the drug.

 How Does PSSD Happen?

-PSSD is an iatrogenic condition, in other words, it is caused by doctors!
+PSSD is an iatrogenic condition.
+In other words, doctors cause it!

 The problem with modern medicine is that while it’s great for treating acute conditions, such as broken bones, infections, and heart attacks, for chronic diseases, such as depression, they may sometimes do more harm than good.

-In fact, antidepressant medications are so ineffective that they take at least 2 weeks of ingesting daily in order to exert any effects, which means they are absolutely useless for an acute attack of severe depression and suicidality for instance.
+Antidepressant medications are so ineffective that they take at least 2 weeks to ingest daily to exert any effects, which means they are useless for an acute attack of severe depression and suicidality, for instance.

 In addition, they may induce a wide array of side effects, including sexual dysfunction, which may become permanent or last for a very long time if left untreated.

-PSSD usually begins after a few doses of antidepressant drugs, but may sometimes become apparent only after years of exposure, persisting for decades afterwards.
+PSSD usually begins after a few doses of antidepressant drugs but may sometimes become apparent only after years of exposure, persisting for decades afterward.

 Why Does PSSD Happen?

-Scientists do not yet understand this condition, however they believe that genital numbing may related to the action of antidepressant drugs on sodium channels in the membranes of our cells.
+Scientists do not yet understand this condition.
+However, they believe that genital numbing may be related to the action of antidepressant drugs on sodium channels in the membranes of our cells.

 While this action is useful for treating neuropathic pain, it is less helpful for our sex drive.

-Other theories which attempt to explain why PSSD happens include:
+Other theories which attempt to explain why PSSD happens include the following: